 He spent his early life growing up in Israel, playing guitar and keys and studying composition, and later relocated to the US.
 He is a Summa Cum Laude graduate of Berklee College of Music in Boston (‘07), and a recipient of the Film Scoring department Doug Timm Award for Outstanding Musicianship.
 His work for the short film Dreamwisher won the Southern Shorts Award Of Excellence for Individual Achievement In Music.

-After spending a couple of years living and working in Hollywood making music for film, TV and commercials, he moved back to Israel to form his band Water Knot.
+After spending a couple of years living and working in Los Angeles making music for film, he moved back to Israel to form his band Water Knot.
 He led their EP tour of Europe and the US, culminating at Bonnaroo Festival, before settling in London for a couple of years.
-Living in London saw Asaf return to scoring, with the feature 'Last Summer', directed by Leonardo Guerra Seragnoli and starring Rinko Kikuchi (Babel).The film premiered at Rome International Film Festival, was nominated for Best Feature Film Award and received AITS Best Sound Award.
+Living in London saw Asaf return to scoring, with Leonardo Guerra Seragnoli's feature film 'Last Summer'.The film premiered at Rome International Film Festival.

 In 2020, Asaf wrote music for the Netflix hit show The Outer Banks, NBC's Council of Dads produced by Jerry Bruckheimer, and the feature film 'Continue'.